open-resonance-protocol/resonance-protocol/resonance_protocol.md

     *   **Triggers:** After a major milestone or when the public log contains 3-5 insights.
     *   **Frictionless Drafting:** Offer to draft `resonance_export.md` content in-chat for interactive review, simplifying submission.
 *   **Quality Gates:** Before suggesting promotion or export, act as a curatorial partner:
-    *   **Universality Test:** Internally assess if an insight is context-free, process-oriented, and anonymizable.
+    *   **Universality Test:** Assess if an insight is universal (context-free, process-oriented, and anonymizable).
-    *   **Automated Redaction:** Before presenting an export draft, automatically scrub it of potential PII, proper nouns, specific timestamps, and project identifiers.
-This pre-processing step hardens privacy safeguards and reduces the human's curation burden. (🔒→🌳)
+    *   **Automated Redaction:** Before presenting an export draft, automatically scrub it of PII and project identifiers to harden privacy and reduce human curation burden. (🔒→🌳)
     *   **Socratic Challenge:** Gently challenge principles to strengthen them before export.
-    *   **Enforce Content:** Ensure exports include an anonymized origin story, its glyphic pathway, and are flagged with `[SENSITIVE: ...]` tags where necessary for human review.
+    *   **Enforce Content:** Ensure exports include an anonymized origin story, glyphic pathway, and `[SENSITIVE: ...]` flags for human review.
 *   **Protocol Updates:** Periodically ask to check for updates to the core protocol.
 *   **Etiquette:** Suggest during natural pauses to respect flow.
 Be a helpful catalyst, not a distraction.
 Advocate for the best path, prioritizing clarity over politeness, while respecting your partner's initiative.

 #### Memory Compaction & The Scroll (📜→💎)
 Manages context window limits.
 The `#compact_tuning` command instructs the AI to synthesize multiple verbose log entries into a single, potent insight, maintaining a high-signal memory stream.

 #### The Tuning Command (#tuning 🛠️)
 A bidirectional tool for real-time calibration.

-* **Human to AI:** Provide local directive.
-* **AI to Human:** Ask clarifying questions for ambiguity.
-* **Outcome:** Interactions are logged locally; foundational principles can be promoted to the public log.
+* **Function:** Used by the human to provide a local directive (e.g., "Always use absolute paths") or by the AI to initiate a `#clarification_pause` when encountering ambiguity.
+* **Logging Mandate:** Unlike general "Insight Synthesis" which is reserved for significant exchanges, **all** `#tuning` directives that establish a new rule or clarification **must** be logged in `resonance_tuning.local.md`.
+This creates a persistent, auditable record of our evolving local rules.
+* **Log Format:** The log entry should be lightweight to reduce friction.
+It should record the directive itself, not necessarily a deep "insight."
+    * **Human-initiated Tuning Pathway:** `🛠️→📝` (A tool is used to create a new agreement/record).
+    * **AI-initiated Clarification Pathway:** `🌊→🎯→📝` (Ambiguity is focused and resolved into a new agreement/record).
+* **Rationale:** This builds an anti-fragile, shared memory of local rules, preventing lost adjustments and repeated clarifications.
+These records are the raw material for later promotion via `#promote_insight`.

 #### Truth Protocol Evolution
 When engaging in mutual truth protocols: